Sheryl Lee Ralph: 1977–1989: Early roles and Dreamgirls

+1990–2020: Film roles and Moesha

 In 1990, she was cast as Vicki St. James in the ABC sitcom New Attitude.
 The following year, Ralph won the Independent Spirit Award for Best Supporting Female for her performance in the 1990 drama film To Sleep with Anger.
 In 1992, she starred with Robert De Niro in the title role in Mistress.
 That same year, she played Etienne Toussaint-Bouvier on Designing Women, and co-starred with Eddie Murphy in The Distinguished Gentleman.
 She also played Florence Watson, the mother of Rita Louise Watson (Lauryn Hill) in the 1993 film Sister Act 2: Back in the Habit.
-Her role as Dee Mitchell on Moesha (1996–2001), earned her five nominations for the NAACP Image Award for Outstanding Supporting Actress in a Comedy Series.

-During the 1990s she also had roles in The Flintstones, Deterrence, and Unconditional Love.
+Her role as Dee Mitchell on Moesha (1996–2001) earned her five nominations for the NAACP Image Award for Outstanding Supporting Actress in a Comedy Series.
+During the 1990s, she also had roles in The Flintstones, Deterrence, and Unconditional Love.
 She provided the voice of Cheetah in Justice League and Justice League Unlimited.
 Ralph produced Divas Simply Singing, which has become an important AIDS fundraiser.
 She also appeared on the Showtime series Barbershop as Claire.
-Sheryl brought a new face to the sufferings of war in the NBC hit series ER.
+Ralph played a character who brought a new face to the sufferings of war in the NBC hit series ER.
 Ralph's 2002 project Baby of the Family concerns a young child who is born with a caul over her head, which enables her to see ghosts and the future.
 Ralph was also featured with son Etienne on MTV's My Super Sweet 16 and BET's Baldwin Hills, as well as an episode of Clean House that also featured her two children, Etienne and Ivy-Victoria (aka Coco), named after Ralph's mother.

 On June 16, 2009, it was announced that Ralph would join the cast of the Broadway-bound musical The First Wives Club as Elyse.
 She replaced Adriane Lenox, who withdrew from the show due to health concerns.
-In 2011, Ralph guest-starred in the Young Justice episode "Terrors" as Amanda Waller.
+In 2011, Ralph guest-starred in Young Justice as Amanda Waller.
 In 2013, Ralph appeared in the NBC television show Smash as Cynthia, the mother of Jennifer Hudson's character.
 On February 9, 2013, Ralph appeared at the 2013 Columbus Middle School youth rally in Columbus, Mississippi.
 In August 2014, she appeared on KTLA Los Angeles Morning News as a fill-in entertainment reporter.
 In November 2014, Ralph appeared on Nicky, Ricky, Dicky & Dawn as the rich lady who claims her dog from Nicky, Ricky, Dicky, and Dawn.

-Some of her recent TV appearances include the TNT dramedy Claws, and on the Nickelodeon sitcom Instant Mom as Stephanie's (Tia Mowry-Hardrict's) mother.
+Some of her recent TV appearances include the TNT dramedy Claws, and on the Nickelodeon sitcom Instant Mom as the mother of Stephanie (Tia Mowry).
+From January 10 to April 11, 2019, Ralph appeared as one of the main characters, Rose, in the television series Fam, which ran for one season and was canceled in May 2019.